madviking/pydantic-llm-tester/README.md

 For more details on testing, see the [documentation](docs/README.md).
 (Note: A dedicated testing guide is planned).

 ## General implementation notes
 This package is written initially using Claude Code, using only minimum manual intervention and edits.
-Further improvements are made with Cline, using Gemini 2.5.
+Further improvements are made with Cline, using Gemini 2.5 and other models.
 LLM generated code is reviewed and tested by the author and all of the architectural decisions are mine.

 ## License
 MIT

 ---